orgvue2/orgvue-basic/chapter04/property_pane.md

   * ‘Orphan children’:  All direct reports will become top-level nodes with no parents or children

-Adding and deleting nodes through the Property Pane is possible in any View If you delete a person (node), all data relating to that person will be deleted as well
+* **Adding and deleting nodes through the Property Pane is possible in any View**

+* **If you delete a person (node), all data relating to that person will be deleted as well**

+##Edit data

+The Property Pane provides a way of editing data node by node.

+1) To open Property Pane, click the arrows on the right-hand corner or the area marked

+2) Property Pane shows the list of properties and values for the selected node (employee)

+##Edit Property

+You can manage settings for each property using the Property Pane.

+1) Hover your cursor over a Property and a ‘cog’ icon appears – click on this to bring up the ‘Edit Property’ Dialogue

+2) In the ‘Edit Property’ Dialogue, you can change property settings or delete the property

+**Property settings will be covered in detail in Advanced Training.**

+###Edit number of bins

+1) Open the ‘Edit Property’ Dialogue through the Property Pane

+2) Under ‘Type’ select ‘Number’ to view the current Bin logic for the Property

+3) Alter the number of intervals using the ‘+’ and ‘-’ icons.
+Additionally, you can set quantiles or define completely customised Bin intervals for the Property

+4) OrgVue automatically cascades your Bin logic changes to all visualisations referencing the particular Property

+##Add new property

+1) Click ‘Add property’

+2) Set parameters for new property in the ‘Add Property’ Dialogue, then click ‘Add’